brandenwagner/Codiad-ActiveUsers/README.md

-# Codiad Active User Plugin
+# Codiad Active Users Plugin

 This is plugin generates a list of what users currently have files open.